vandijkstef/inter-view/README.md

 ![Logo of the project](./doc/github-icon.png)
 # Inter-view
-> Documentation is found in the `/docs` folder
+> Documentation is found in the `/docs` folder Inter-view is a browser tool that enables you to audio record (semi-)structured interviews in intervals.
+It requires a Node.JS back-end to set up, but is able to function offline afterwards using a serviceworker.
 <!-- Add a nice image here at the end of the week, showing off your shiny frontend 📸 -->

 <!-- Maybe a table of contents here? 📚 -->